ElroyHobbes/quickflip-miniapp/README.md

 - Confirm the project still installs successfully.
 - Run available tests and checks.
 - Commit lockfile updates when the project uses a lockfile.

+## Troubleshooting

+If setup fails:

+- Confirm you are in the correct project directory.
+- Confirm required tools are installed.
+- Remove and reinstall dependencies if needed.
+- Check the project configuration files for expected commands.